Karl is a longtime freelancer who's passionate about music, art, and writing.

 I quite enjoyed the mixture of string and choral sounds that Daniel Adam added to Where the Waves Meet.
 There’s an inherent grace and elegance to those sounds, even when the choral moments are deeply heavy and powerful.
 There’s an “organic” feeling to them that contrasts with the technological sound of the synths and lends warmth to what might otherwise be a too-bleak aural landscape.

 Dynamics are a crucial part of orchestral music; they are often neglected by music creators in other genres, but that isn’t the case with this album.
 Adam uses dynamic contrasts to add more life to his music.
 The sense of growth and expansion as the music reaches a peak and then gradually slides down in volume gives life to the music.
 It adds to the power of the music when everything isn’t set at one constant volume and our ears (and brain) get to experience more sonic textures.

-There is a cinematic feeling on tracks like “Are You There” and “Until The Sky Turns Blue.”
-The combination of strings, powerfully growing melodies and the use of snare drum and timpani sounds all contribute to a sense of flimic drama and conflict.
+There is a cinematic feeling on tracks like “Are You There” and “Until the Sky Turns Blue.”
+The combination of strings, powerfully growing melodies and the use of snare drum and timpani sounds all contribute to a sense of filmic drama and conflict.
 The intensity and layering of sounds also adds to an impression of massive sound that enfolds the listener and carries them away.

 I’ll take the opportunity to look at the tracks on this album that most intrigued me and talk a little bit about why I was so intrigued by them now.